MachineLearningProj/Iris-Classification/README.md

 **Diagonal Elements:**

 * Higher values on the diagonal are good; they represent correct predictions.
-* Look for big numbers on the main diagonal.
+* Look for big numbers on the main diagonal

  **Off-diagonal Elements:**

 * These indicate misclassifications.